MohanaPriyaJECE/Todo-App/README.md

 NavbarRightSidebar.jsx: A right sidebar for adding steps, reminders, due dates, and repeating tasks.
 Sidebar.jsx: A left sidebar for filtering tasks (e.g., "Today," "Important").
 TaskManager.jsx: The main container managing the task state, filters, and layout.
+WeatherComponent.jsx: Accepts dynamic input from user(i.e location) and displays the weather out there and gives suggestion

 *Usage GuideAdding Tasks:*
   Fill in the task title, description, priority, and due date.